awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 #### Determining the number of nodes<a name="how-many-nodes"></a>

-Because Amazon Redshift distributes and executes queries in parallel across all of a cluster’s compute nodes, you can increase query performance by adding nodes to your cluster\.
+Because Amazon Redshift distributes and runs queries in parallel across all of a cluster’s compute nodes, you can increase query performance by adding nodes to your cluster\.
 When you run a cluster with at least two compute nodes, data on each node is mirrored on disks of another node to reduce the risk of incurring data loss\.

 You can monitor query performance in the Amazon Redshift console and with Amazon CloudWatch metrics\.
 You can also add or remove nodes as needed to achieve the balance between price and performance for your cluster\.
 When you request an additional node, Amazon Redshift takes care of all the details of deployment, load balancing, and data maintenance\.
 For more information about cluster performance, see [Monitoring Amazon Redshift cluster performance](metrics.md)\.